Sheffield: Music

 In 1999 the National Centre for Popular Music, a museum dedicated to the subject of popular music, was opened in the city.
 It was not as successful as was hoped, however, and later evolved to become a live music venue; then in February 2005, the unusual steel-covered building became the students' union for Sheffield Hallam University.
 Live music venues in the city include Leadmill, the Octagon Centre, Corporation, the City Hall, the University of Sheffield Students' Union, the Studio Theatre at the Crucible Theatre and the O2 Academy Sheffield.

 The city is home to several orchestras and choirs, such as the Sheffield Symphony Orchestra, the Sheffield Philharmonic Orchestra, the Sheffield Chamber Orchestra, the City of Sheffield Youth Orchestra, the Sheffield Philharmonic Chorus and the Chorus UK community choir.
 It is also home to Music in the Round, a charitable organisation that exists to promote chamber music.

 Sheffield has a folk music, song and dance community.
 Singing and music sessions occur weekly in pubs around the city and it also hosts the annual Sheffield Sessions Festival.
 The University of Sheffield runs a number of courses and research projects dedicated to folk culture.

 The tradition of singing carols in pubs around Christmas is still kept alive in the city.
 The Sheffield Carols, as they are known locally, predate modern carols by over a century and are sung with alternative words and verses.
 Although there is a core of carols that are sung at most venues, each particular place has its own mini-tradition.
 The repertoire at two nearby places can vary widely, and woe betide those who try to strike up a 'foreign' carol.
 Some are unaccompanied, some have a piano or organ, there is a flip chart with the words on in one place, a string quartet (quintet, sextet, septet) accompanies the singing at another, some encourage soloists, others stick to audience participation, a brass band plays at certain events, the choir takes the lead at another.

 Sheffield was shortlisted to host the 2023 Eurovision Song Contest, which took place between 9 and 13 May 2023 in Liverpool.

+Food and drink

+Sheffield has a 1 Michelin starred restaurant JÖRO, which specialises in New Nordic" cuisine combined with Japanese influences.
+The city has another 3 restaurants mentioned in the Michelin Guide.

+Additions to the city's leisure scene include Leopold Square, situated just off the northern end of West Street and Millennium Square, which are home to several restaurants offering international cuisine.
+Aagrah, an Indian restaurant in the square which serves Kashmiri cuisine, was prior to 2014 voted "Best Restaurant Group in the UK" at the British Curry Awards.